danlkv/cartesian-explorer/README.rst

 TODO
 ----

+- [ ] ``with caex.no_cache():...`` to disable cache.
+Or a keyword argument
+- [ ] If an optional argument is provided by some provider that depends on other variable, call it in case the latter variable is provided
+- [ ] If distribution var is 1-d then it's not used, but the latest dimension is used as distribution var
 - [ ] Interpolation, extrapolation
 - [ ] Vectorized providers
 - [x] Plot distribution props along additional distribution var